Business practices

 Image 1Crédits: M.studio - stock.adobe.com

-A decree of 26 February 2024 set out a list of terms the use of which is prohibited for designating foods containing plant proteins.
-The purpose of this Order is to avoid creating confusion among consumers.
+In order to avoid creating confusion among consumers, a decree of 26 February 2024 set out a list of terms whose use is prohibited for designating foods containing plant proteins.

 • Steak;